ksaaskil/introduction-to-property-based-testing/README.md

 ### Motivating example: maximize sort time

+### How does it work?

+- Simulated annealing as optimization algorithm
+  - Non-greedy: probabilistic algorithm that may trade short-term rewards for long-term benefits
+  - Originates from physics

 ### [Simulated annealing](https://en.wikipedia.org/wiki/Simulated_annealing)

 - Method for finding the global minimum of a function `E(s)` with respect to `s`